The global skills and competency framework for the digital world

 Champions customer experience at an organisational level.

-Leads strategic initiatives to enhance customer experience.
+Leads strategic initiatives to enhance customer experience, including the evaluation and adoption of innovative technologies and approaches.
 Aligns efforts with business objectives and customer needs.

 Monitors industry trends and innovations in customer experience.